apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>serviceType determines how the Service is exposed.
-Valid
-options are ClusterIP, NodePort, and LoadBalancer.
-&ldquo;ClusterIP&rdquo; allocates a cluster-internal IP address for load-balancing to endpoints.
-Endpoints are determined by the selector or if that is not specified, they are determined by manual construction of an Endpoints object or EndpointSlice objects.
-If clusterIP is &ldquo;None&rdquo;, no virtual IP is allocated and the endpoints are published as a set of endpoints rather than a virtual IP.
-&ldquo;NodePort&rdquo; builds on ClusterIP and allocates a port on every node which routes to the same endpoints as the clusterIP.
-&ldquo;LoadBalancer&rdquo; builds on NodePort and creates an external load-balancer (if supported in the current cloud) which routes to the same endpoints as the clusterIP.
+Valid<br />options are ClusterIP, NodePort, and LoadBalancer.<br />&ldquo;ClusterIP&rdquo; allocates a cluster-internal IP address for load-balancing<br />to endpoints.
+Endpoints are determined by the selector or if that is not<br />specified, they are determined by manual construction of an Endpoints object or<br />EndpointSlice objects.
+If clusterIP is &ldquo;None&rdquo;, no virtual IP is<br />allocated and the endpoints are published as a set of endpoints rather<br />than a virtual IP.<br />&ldquo;NodePort&rdquo; builds on ClusterIP and allocates a port on every node which<br />routes to the same endpoints as the clusterIP.<br />&ldquo;LoadBalancer&rdquo; builds on NodePort and creates an external load-balancer<br />(if supported in the current cloud) which routes to the same endpoints<br />as the clusterIP.<br />More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types">https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types</a>.</p><br />
-More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types">https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types</a>.</p>
 </td>
 </tr>
 <tr>